Xylopyrographer/STAC/README.md

 Configuration of the STAC for the WiFi credentials and IP address, port number and number of tally channels of the Roland switch is done using a web browser.

-There is also a Peripheral Mode where one STAC can be connected to another via a cable and operate as in Talent mode without the need for configuration or to establish a WiFi connection.
+There is also a Peripheral Mode where one STAC can be connected to another via a cable and operate as if in Talent mode without the need for configuration or to establish a WiFi connection.

 Lots of good information in the *STAC User Guide*, located in the `Documentation` folder along with other interesting bits there as well.